csc301-2023-winter/6-John-T/Code/backend/readme.md

     4) After doing so, from the same directory, please run the following command:
     ``python manage.py test Benches`` (depending on your installation of ``python`` and your OS, you may need to alternatively run ``python3 manage.py test Benches``)
         * After doing so, you should then receive feedback on the test cases that have run

-### Deployment:

-* Deployment was conducted via AWS.
-Since we were all new to DevOps, the first step was learning about the entire process (using both lecture and AWS Educate material).
-Afterwards, we learned about both AWS EC2 and Elastic Beanstalk, weighing the pros and cons of both.
-For us, an EC2 instance seemed the more appropriate given its ability to expand and the many resources available that will allow us to use a GitHub repo in tandem.